echandler5956f/WSLNetworkBridge/README.md

 # Disclaimer:
 Credits for the main executable and .dll go to CzBix from https://github.com/CzBiX/WSLHostPatcher.
 More information about WSL network problems and solutions can be found here: https://github.com/microsoft/WSL/issues/4150#issuecomment-1018524753

-If you have any questions feel free to email me at ethanchandler5956f@gmail.com